openstack-k8s-operators/osp-director-operator/README.md

 A good example of ConfigMaps that can be used can be found in our [dev-tools](https://github.com/openstack-k8s-operators/osp-director-dev-tools) GitHub project.

 A "Tarball Config Map" can be used to provide (binary) tarballs which are extracted in the tripleo-heat-templates when playbooks are generated.
+Each tarball should contain a directory of files relative to the root of a t-h-t directory.
 You will want to store things like the following examples in a config map containing custom tarballs:
 -[Net-Config files](https://github.com/openstack-k8s-operators/osp-director-dev-tools/tree/master/ansible/files/osp/net_config).

 -[Net-Config environment](https://github.com/openstack-k8s-operators/osp-director-dev-tools/blob/master/ansible/files/osp/tripleo_deploy/flat/network-environment.yaml)